jkeller52/jkeller52.github.io/_portfolio/portfolio-3.md

 collection: portfolio
 ---

-You can view my student team's policy proposal and [final documentation here.](/files/SRE.pdf)
+This work was completed during my first months within the Cognitive Systems Engineering Lab and supported ongoing work within the [SNAFUCatchers Consortium](https://www.snafucatchers.com/).
+You can view my [literature search and summary here.](/files/SRE.pdf)